ieffai/k-cloud-client/README.md

 ## **Frontend for @k-cloud service**

-This is an example of cloud service with registration, storage files and folders and avatar editing<br />
+This is an example of cloud service with registration, storage files, folders and avatar editing<br />
 Backend part. <br />

 🕹 Demo is <a href="https://kcloud-react.herokuapp.com" target="_blank">**here**</a> 🕹